Miltonly/Streets/Duignan Crescent

 How far is Duignan Crescent from Toronto?

-The drive to Milton GO Station takes about ten minutes, and the total GO train trip to Union Station runs around 70 minutes.
-Driving to downtown Toronto is roughly an hour depending on traffic.
+The drive to Milton GO station is about ten minutes, and the train to Union takes roughly an hour, making the total commute around 70 minutes.

 What's the rental market like on Duignan Crescent?